 - 3.11 The MECAB provides a speedy, informal and less costly adjudication service for members of the public.
-With effect from 17 September 2021, the jurisdiction of the MECAB in terms of the claim ceiling of each claimant was increased from \$8,000 to \$15,000, while retaining the maximum number of claimants per claim at 10. - 3.12 In 2021, the MECAB recorded 506 claims amounting to \$2,484,969 and concluded 508 claims with a total award of \$1,153,366.
+The MECAB has jurisdiction to determine employment claims involving not more than 10 claimants for a sum not exceeding \$15,000 per claimant. - 3.12 In 2022, the MECAB recorded 838 claims amounting to \$6,213,365 and concluded 806 claims with a total award of \$2,807,647.

-Administration of Trade Unions
+Regulation of Trade Unions

-- 3.13 The Registry of Trade Unions (RTU) is responsible for administering the TUO and the Trade Union Registration Regulations.
-Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of accounts and any other returns required by the law to be furnished to the RTU, organising courses on trade union legislation and fundamental account management for trade unions, and conducting visits to trade unions to facilitate trade unions to manage union affairs in accordance with the law and their respective rules. - 3.14 In 2021, the RTU completed 183 registrations of new trade unions (comprising 180 trade unions and three trade union federations).
-As at end-2021, trade unions registered under the TUO totalled 1 542 (comprising 1 472 employee unions, 12 employers' associations, 43 mixed organisations of employees and employers and 15 trade union federations).
-Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.15 In the year, the RTU examined 1 294 annual statements of accounts and conducted 353 visits to trade unions with a view to promoting sound and responsible trade union administration.
-The RTU organised three courses to enhance trade union officers' understanding of union management and trade union bookkeeping.
+- 3.13 The Registry of Trade Unions (RTU) is responsible for administering the TUO and the Trade Union Registration Regulations, with a view to fostering sound trade union management and responsible trade unionism, ensuring trade unions' compliance with the law and their respective rules.
+Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of account and any other returns required by the law to be furnished to the RTU, conducting visits to trade unions and organising educational and promotional activities to enhance the understanding of trade union officials and staff on national security and trade union administration. - 3.14 In 2022, the RTU completed 41 registrations of new trade unions (comprising 40 trade unions and one trade union federation).
+As at end-2022, trade unions registered under the TUO totalled 1 469 (comprising 1 398 employee unions, 12 employer associations, 44 mixed organisations of employees and employers and 15 trade union federations).
+Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.15 In the year, the RTU examined 1 478 annual statements of account and conducted 271 visits to trade unions.
+The RTU organised courses and seminar to enhance the understanding of trade union officers and staff on national security, union management and trade union bookkeeping.